Krupp Center for Integrative Research

 Evaluating the Effects of Magnesium on Arterial Compliance and Cerebral Blood Flow

-This feasibility study aims to examine whether 12 weeks of magnesium supplementation (450 mg magnesium citrate 3x day with food) might increase cerebral blood flow and reduce the stiffness of the medium-sized arteries in the brain of obese patients with metabolic syndrome.
-Blood and MRI are measured before and after the intervention.
+This feasibility study aimed to examine whether 12 weeks of magnesium supplementation (450 mg magnesium citrate 3x day with food) might increase cerebral blood flow and reduce the stiffness of the medium-sized arteries in the brain of obese patients with metabolic syndrome.
+Blood and MRI were measured before and after the intervention.

 Principal Investigator(s)